Marimar (2007 TV series): Cast and characters

+Development

+Marimar is a 1994 Mexican television series starring Thalía, broadcast by Televisa.
+It later aired in the Philippines on March 11, 1996 through Radio Philippines Network.

 Casting

-The contract with Televisa for the rights stipulates that GMA Network should start the series in 2007.
-It was originally offered to Angel Locsin, as a follow-up to the big-budgeted action series Asian Treasures with Robin Padilla.
-However, Locsin rejected the offer.
-The network was prompted to give auditions to their roster of young actresses for the role.
-On March 13, 2008, a video of the fifteen actresses who auditioned for the role of Marimar leaked on YouTube.
-These actresses are Bianca King, Nadine Samonte, Jennylyn Mercado, Ryza Cenon, Jewel Mische, LJ Reyes, Rhian Ramos, Camille Prats, Pauleen Luna, Katrina Halili, Valerie Concepcion, Nancy Castiglione, Cheska Garcia and Karylle.
+The contract with Televisa for the rights stipulated that GMA Network should start the series in 2007.
+The lead role was originally offered to actress Angel Locsin, which the actress rejected.
+The network was prompted to host auditions for the lead role.
+On March 13, 2008, a video of the fifteen actresses – Bianca King, Nadine Samonte, Jennylyn Mercado, Ryza Cenon, Jewel Mische, LJ Reyes, Rhian Ramos, Camille Prats, Pauleen Luna, Katrina Halili, Valerie Concepcion, Nancy Castiglione, Cheska Garcia and Karylle, who all auditioned for the role of Marimar was leaked on YouTube.
+The role eventually went to Marian Rivera.

-The role eventually went to Marian Rivera, who beat her closest rival for the role, Jennylyn Mercado.
-Some actresses who took part in the audition also landed major and supporting roles in the series.
-The antagonist role of Angelika Santibanez went first to Bing Loyzaga but was replaced by Katrina Halili.
-Her character Ashley was killed off from Lupin which would replace it, so the role of Esperanza went to Bing Loyzaga instead.
-The role of Natalia and Inocencia went to Bianca King and Nadine Samonte respectively.
+Production

+Principal photography commenced in July 2007.
+Filming took place in Manila, Pampanga and Zambales.
+Filming concluded in March 2008.